Algebraic dynamic programming

 end

-# When the first character of both strings are the same, we can
+# When the last character of both strings are the same, we can

 end

-# Finally, if both strings are empty, we denote triviality by
+# Finally, if both strings are empty, then the weight of the

 if length(s1) == 0 && length(s2) == 0